-A subsidiary of the Company maintains unsecured revolving credit facilities aggregating \$45 million (the "Credit Facilities") with banks.
-The Credit Facilities expire through December 2008 and bear interest at 1⁄2% below the banks' reference rate or .6% above LIBOR, at the subsidiary's election.
-At April 28, 2007, there was no outstanding debt under the Credit Facilities and approximately \$42 million was available for future borrowings.
+At May 3, 2008, a subsidiary of the Company maintained unsecured revolving credit facilities with banks aggregating \$45 million (the "Credit Facilities").
+The Credit Facilities expire through December 2009 and bear interest at 1/2% below the banks' reference rate or .6% above LIBOR, at the subsidiary's election.
+At May 3, 2008, \$2.7 million of the Credit Facilities was used for standby letters of credit and \$42.3 million was available for borrowings.

 The Credit Facilities require the subsidiary to maintain certain financial ratios and contain other restrictions, none of which are expected to have a material impact on our operations or financial position.
 Significant financial ratios and restrictions include: fixed charge coverage; net worth ratio; and limitations on incurrence of debt.
-At April 28, 2007, we were in compliance with all loan covenants and approximately \$25 million of retained earnings were restricted from distribution.
+At May 3, 2008, we were in compliance with all loan covenants and approximately \$25 million of retained earnings were restricted from distribution.